-Periods of unpaid leave, long service leave, maternity leave, paternity leave or sabbatical leave, up to a maximum of 12 months, will be added to the 24 month period.
-For example, if the life insured has been on maternity leave for six months during the 24 month period prior to sickness or injury, then the 24 month period will become the 30 month period immediately prior to sickness or injury.
+Periods of unpaid leave, long service, parental or sabbatical leave, up to a maximum of 12 months, will be added to the 24 month period.
+For example, if the life insured has been on parental leave for six months during the 24 month period prior to sickness or injury, then the 24 month period will become the 30 month period immediately prior to sickness or injury.

-We will index this amount each year on the anniversary of the date we accepted the claim, by the percentage increase in the consumer price index published for the quarter falling immediately prior to claim anniversary over that published for the same quarter in the previous year.
+We will index this amount each year on the anniversary of the date we accepted the claim, by the percentage increase in the consumer price index published for the guarter falling immediately prior to claim anniversary over that published for the same quarter in the previous year.